El-Draco/42-Project1-Libft/README.md

     None.
 * **Description**

     Applies the function f to each character of the string passed as argument, and passing its index as first argument.
 Each character is passed by address to f to be modified if necessary
 ---

 ### _**ft_putchar_fd**_
-* Prototype:
+* **Prototype**:
 ``` c
 void ft_putchar_fd(char c, int fd);
 ```